Here are the latest COVID-19 numbers confirmed Wednesday in Washington state

 Testing

-The average positive test rate for the seven days prior was 3.4%.
+The average positive test rate for the seven days prior was steady at 2.8%.
 The test numbers reflect only polymerase chain reaction tests, which are administered while the virus is presumably still active in the body.

 County numbers